Quick Verdict

 Cons

-• Requires gaming PC for simulator play (no mobile sim)
+• Requires a PC for simulator play — no mobile sim option

 Specifications